 By default the Grid Viewer works in single tier mode.
 To switch to other multi tier modes with symbolic association tiers or with symbolic subdivision tiers, click on this dropdown menu button which is indicated in the figure that is above.
-In that case all the annotations of the selected tier will be shown in the grid, together with all symbolic associated/symbolic subdivision tiers (see Section 2.1).
+In that case all the annotations of the selected tier will be shown in the grid, together with all symbolic associated/symbolic subdivision tiers (see the section called "Basic Information: Annotations, tiers and tier types").
 Empty cells of dependent tiers can also be filled in this way.